import seaborn as sns

 fig, ax = plt.subplots()

-ax.tick_params(axis='x', rotation=45)
+ax.tick_params(axis="x", rotation=45)

 Each number on the x-axis represents a geological unit.
 However, these numbers are off course not really intuitive and knowing the corresponding geological unit is hard.
-GeoST provides the StratGeotop
+GeoST provides the StratGeotop class which makes it easy to select desired stratigraphic units with or relabel the unit numbers in the plot above into more meaningfull names.

 First, we select all the units that have been merged with the CPT data: